Skip to main content

 AMD/Nvidia

 AMD is Nvidia’s biggest competitor when it comes to graphics technology.
-To compete with DLSS, AMD released FidelityFX Super Resolution (FSR) in 2021.
+To compete with DLSS, AMD FidelityFX Super Resolution (FSR) was released in 2021.
 Although it achieves the same goal of improving visuals while raising frame rates, FSR works quite differently from DLSS.
 FSR renders frames at a lower resolution and then uses an open-source spatial upscaling algorithm to make the game look like it is running at a higher resolution and doesn’t factor in motion vector data.
 DLSS uses an AI algorithm to deliver the same results, but this technique is only supported by Nvidia’s own RTX GPUs.
 FSR, on the other hand, can work on just about any GPU.

 AMD FidelityFX Super Resolution: Supercharged Performance